BastiaanVanHouten/Thesis/README.md

 In these models, LTAEi represents the Long-term Audience Engagement for film i.
 ASIANT , BLACKT and HISPANICT represent the Authenticity and Inclusiveness, identification, of Hispanic, Black, and Asian representation in film i.
 The other variables are the control variables.

+Research Methodology 2

+The research methodology of Study 2 closely mirrors that of Study 1.
+As previously mentioned, the #OscarsSoWhite movement was selected as a reference point for this study.
+To capture the temporal dynamics, a step dummy variable, After_Jan_2015, was generated.
+Films released in or after 2015 were assigned a value of one, indicating the period when Racial Representation gained heightened cultural significance.
+The assumption, supported by continued emphasis on belonging and community in 2020 (Neufeld, 2020), and findings by Lazar et al. (2021), is that this period of cultural significance extended at least from 2015 to 2019.
+This assumption obviated the necessity to explicitly model a moment when Racial Representation ceased to be a prominent cultural topic.

+Models

+To investigate the potential moderating effect of an external factor on the relationship between Racial Authentic Inclusive Representation and Long-term Audience Engagement the interaction term after_jan_2015 was incorporated into the three T1, T2, and T3 models.
+For example, the T1 model:

+log(LTAEi) = β0 + β1 × ASIANT1i + β2 × BLACKT1i + β3 × HISPANICT1i + β4
+×FILMSAFTERJAN2015i* ASIANT1i + β5×FILMSAFTERJAN2015i* BLACKT1i + β6 ×
+FILMSAFTERJAN2015i * HISPANICT1i + {Control Variables} + εi

+In this model, LTAE similar to the previous study represents the Long-term Audience Engagement for film i, FILMSAFTERJAN2015 is a dummy variable that takes a value of 1 if the film was released in or after February 2015.
+The interaction terms FILMSAFTERJAN2015i × ASIANT1i, FILMSAFTERJAN2015i * BLACKT1i and FILMSAFTERJAN2015i * HISPANICT1i allow to capture whether the effect of Racial Authentic Inclusive Representation on Long-term Audience Engagement differs before and after January 2015.

+What needs to be noted is that while the interaction terms are included in the model, the main effect of the dummy variable of after January 2015 is not included.
+This is because it would have multicollinearity issues with the year dummies incorporated as control variables.